 He owes us an apology.

-He owes us that they traction.
+He owes us that they retraction.

-Going right after the Democrats, not pussyfooting around, but going right after them.
+I think this is what the Republicans ought to be doing, going right after the Democrats, not pussyfooting around, but going right after them.

 What this ad does is accuse these Democrats of this problem in Las Vegas.

-And he told us by the way he was going to do this.
+And he told us, by the way, he was going to do this.

-Let's go back.
+Let's go back, October 11th.

-October 11th, he was in Pittsburgh, and this was at a crowd of 200 people versus a crowd of ten to twelve thousand in two thousand eight.
+He was in Pittsburgh, and this was in a crowd of 200 people versus a crowd of 10,000 to 12,000 in 2008.

-Two hundred people, mainly teachers and union people.
+200 people, mainly teachers and union people.

 American Jobs Act that I'm putting forward obviously contains many ideas like infrastructure investment that should be pretty straightforward.